awsdocs/aws-systems-manager-user-guide/doc_source/automation-working-targets.md

 **Note**
 The `TargetMaps` option isn't supported in the console\.

 Use the following format to specify multiple parameter values by using the `TargetMaps` option in a command\.
+Replace each *example resource placeholder* with your own information\.

 ```
 aws ssm start-automation-execution \
-    -—document-name name_of_runbook \
+    --document-name runbook name \
-    --target-maps “parameterA=parameterA1, parameterB=parameterB1, parameterC=parameterC1” “parameterA=parameterA2, parameterB=parameterB2, parameterC=parameterC2” “parameterA=parameterA3, parameterB=parameterB3, parameterC=parameterC3”
+    --target-maps “parameter=value, parameter 2=value, parameter 3=value”  “parameter 4=value, parameter 5=value, parameter 6=value”
 ```

 If you want to enter more than 50 parameter values for the `TargetMaps` option, then specify the values in a file by using the following JSON format\.
 Using a JSON file also improves readability when providing multiple parameter values\.